Logitech MX Keys Mini for Mac review: Good keyboard if you don’t need Touch ID

 - No Touch ID

-The MX Keys Mini for Mac costs about the same as Apple's Magic Keyboard without Touch ID, but you might prefer the way Logitech's keyboard feels.
-It's a good alternative to Apple's keyboards if you don't need Touch ID.
+The MX Keys Mini for Mac costs about the same as Apple Magic Keyboard without Touch ID, but you might prefer the way Logitech's keyboard feels.
+It's a good alternative to Apple's keyboard if don't need Touch ID.

 Even though I've been using Apple keyboards for decades, I don't like them.
 I don't like the way they feel while typing, so I turn to third-party keyboards.
 I've found that a very good alternative to Apple's Magic Keyboard is Logitech's new MX Keys Mini for Mac—though it has one missing major feature that owners of recent Macs will want.